Best Patio Umbrella of 2021

 For this review we turned to our expert home goods editor Ethan Newman.
 Ethan owns and operates three rental units and is always on the lookout for products that work and will last, both for himself and for his tenants.
 As each rental unit has a different backyard, he understands that every yard has unique needs, and each space might require a different type of shade to suit it best.
 He has a keen eye for evaluating products, especially when the devil is in the details.

 We independently purchased all products in this review and came up with metrics to judge their quality as objectively as possible.
-We think there are four categories that an ideal patio umbrella should perform well in: shade quality, ease of use, durability, and adjustability.
+We think there are four categories where an ideal patio umbrella should perform well: shade quality, ease of use, durability, and adjustability.
 We tested each model through both focused tests, like our "shake test," and deploying each model hundreds of times to assess durability, as well as dozens of hours of field use per umbrella.
 We measured the angle of tilt each model is capable of as well.
 We left these umbrellas out in the triple-digit heat to see how they weathered, as well as the accompanying monsoon rains, to see what works best when trying to enjoy our backyard spaces.

 Analysis and Test Results